prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 ## Debugging

-You can control the Prefab client's log level by changing the configuration value of `log_level.prefab`.
+You can control the Prefab client's log level by changing the configuration value of `log-level.prefab`.
 In the rare case that you are trying to debug issues that occur before this config file has been read, set env var

 ```bash